wp-plugins/dynamic-featured-image/readme.txt

 == Upgrade Notice ==
 == 3.1.0 ==
 This version has some bug fix and code quality improvement.
+You may need to change database value manually because the plugin finds the uplod folder automatically from now on.

 = 3.0.1 =
 This version has fixed various JSLint issues.